Old fossil fuels reservoirs release Methane

 When he had processed the findings, it showed a release of 2 tons of methane per day.
 That represents the gas emissions of 6000 cows.
 You can imagine if there are many more lakes like this, it could have catastrophic consequences.

 When Methane gets released, it easily mixes with the atmosphere.
 In the atmosphere, it has an estimated lifetime of 12 years but in this relatively short time; it augments global warming at an accelerated speed.

-Carbon Dioxide is less potent but its lifetime is estimated to up to 95 years or even much longer.
+Carbon Dioxide is less potent, but they estimate its lifetime to up to 95 years or even much longer.

-If the Arctic starts melting at a faster speed it will not be possible to stop global warming anymore.
+If the Arctic melts at a faster speed, it will not be possible to stop global warming anymore.

 All the things we will lose

 Global warming will change a lot of things.
 Many things we know nowadays and take for granted will not be visible anymore.
-Cities, landscapes and whole countries will disappear.
-Try and go and visit before it is only a photograph and memory.
-We are the main culprits and it is a sad legacy we leave to our future generations.
+Cities, landscapes, and entire countries will disappear.
+Try to visit before it is only a photograph and memory.
+We are the primary culprits and it is a sad legacy we leave to our future generations.

 Source: Wikipedia and NDTV, Chris Mooney on September 25, 2018

 Photo Source: Pixabay

-Perhaps you would like to also read the following post.
+Perhaps you would like to read the following post.